girum89/ReGSP/README.md

 #### Here we provide a Linux binary package for local execution

-The binary package file provided here runs on linux platform and needs the followning inputs.
+The binary package file provided here runs on Linux platform and needs the followning inputs.

 - Amino acid reference sequences (CDS).
 - Nucleotide Reference sequnce (Ref).